Shkarly/helloworld/README.md

 # helloworld
 my second try
-I am Karly, try new things out, seems like a lot f fun I am only following the orders.
+I am Karly, tring out new things, seems like a lot of fun I am only following the orders.